Go With The Flow

 When it comes to handling a used sanitary pad, things can get quite messy, but things shouldn’t actually get messy if you do it the right way.

-But it's not just a matter of personal comfort and convenience.
-The only way to safely dispose sanitary pads is to incinerate it or expose it to severe heat to kill the germs and pathogens thriving on the pad.
+But it’s not just a matter of personal comfort and convenience.
+The only way to safely dispose of sanitary pads is to incinerate them or expose them to severe heat to kill the germs and pathogens thriving on the pad.
 Now you wouldn’t microwave your pad, would you?
 And to top it all off, people throw away their open pads along with their household waste.
 This should be a mortal sin.

 Now, let's take a moment to think about the effort it takes to manually separate these pads from other waste for safe disposal.

-So, what's the move?
+So, what’s the move?
+What is the best way to dispose sanitary pads?
 For starters, we can wrap the pads up in a newspaper to make it easier for everyone involved.
-When sanitary pads aren't disposed of properly, it exposes sanitation workers and waste pickers to harmful germs that can cause illness and disease.
+When sanitary pads aren’t disposed of properly, it exposes sanitation workers and waste pickers to harmful germs that can cause illness and disease.
 By taking the small step of wrapping them up, we can make things safer and easier for everyone involved.

 You’re Disposing Your Sanitary Pad Wrong!